 1705.05 Due Diligence

-A party who does not have access to the Internet can call the Trademark Assistance Center at (571) 272-9250 or (800) 786-9199 to determine the status.
+A party who does not have access to the Internet can call the Trademark Assistance Center ("TAC") at (571) 272-9250 or (800) 786-9199 to determine the status or to obtain clarification about the status.
 After making a telephone status inquiry, a party should make a note in the party’s own file as to the date of the status inquiry and the information learned.
 No further documentation is required to establish that the status inquiry was made.
-Written status inquiries are discouraged, because they may delay processing of the application or registration.

-If a status inquiry reveals that a document sent to the USPTO was not received, that an Office action or notice was issued but not received by the applicant or registrant, that an application has been abandoned or a registration cancelled or expired, or that some other problem exists, corrective action should be promptly requested in writing.
-37 C.F.R. §2.146(i)(3).
-Petitions should be directed to the Office of the Deputy Commissioner for Trademark Examination Policy.
-Requests for reinstatement should be directed to the paralegals in the Office of the Deputy Commissioner for Trademark Examination Policy, the supervisory legal instruments examiner in the law office, or the supervisor of the ITU/Divisional Unit or Post Registration Section.
-See TMEP §§1712 et seq. regarding requests for reinstatement.
+If a status inquiry reveals that a document submitted to the USPTO is not in the electronic record or was not received in the Office, that an Office action or notice was issued but not received by the applicant or registrant, that an application has been abandoned or a registration cancelled or expired, or that some other problem exists, corrective action should be promptly requested.